faraz176/Data_Science_Portfolio/README.md

 * ### Software Engineering
   * [Web Automation with Selenium](https://github.com/faraz176/TikTok-BruteFroce).
 Using selenium I created a web automation tool which tests out the login feature of pages.
+  * [Connect 4 AI with MiniMax](https://github.com/faraz176/Connect_4_Ai).
+I created a connect 4 game from scratch and created an over powered AI using a Minimax algorithm (still in progress).

   * [Company Email Address Generator](https://github.com/faraz176/Company_Email/blob/main/normdistributed.py).
 I created a class that takes in the companies websites as input and the employees name.
 It then outputs an email for that employee.
 Ex: John.M.Smith@crosscorp.com